One Leg Stand

 Field sobriety tests such as the one-leg stand test can be effectively challenged in court.
 A New Jersey DWI lawyer who concentrates on DWI / DUI defense will cross-examine the arresting officer aggressively about the driver's performance on the one-leg stand test, and attempt to prove that any physical difficulties stemmed from factors unrelated to alcohol.

 In 2004, Evan Levow achieved Instructor level status in the Standardized Field Sobriety Testing, having completed the course and practical work to be accorded that status by the National Highway Traffic Safety Administration and the International Chiefs of Police.
-All of the New Jersey DWI attorneys at Levow DWI Law have undergone the SFST training through NHTSA and IACP.
+All of the New Jersey DWI attorneys at Levow DWI Law, P.C. have undergone the SFST training through NHTSA and IACP.
 This background helps us analyze our clients' cases to establish effective defense strategies.